rfk/threading2/README.txt

     * all blocking methods take a "timeout" argument and return a success code
     * all exposed objects are actual classes and can be safely subclassed

-Planned extensions include:
+This has currently only been tested on WinXP and Ubuntu Karmic; similar platforms *should* work OK, and other platforms *should* fall back to using sensible default behaviour, but I'm not making any guarantees at this stage.

-    * ability to set (advisory) thread affinities
+Additional planned extensions include:

     * native events, semaphores and timed waits on win32
     * native conditions and timed waits on pthreads platforms

 Stuff that might get included one day:

-    * ReadWriteLock (with SRW on Win Vista+, pthread_rwlock on posix)
+    * ReadWriteLock (using SRW on Win Vista+, pthread_rwlock on posix)